studiomotio/zeroclick/DOCUMENTATION.md

 ### Use with a bundler

-Zeroclick is published on the **NPM registry**, so you can install it through the command line interpreter using your favorite package manager.
+Zeroclick is published on the **NPM registry** and **GPR registry**, so you can install it through the command line interpreter using your favorite package manager.
 This is the best way to install the library if you are comfortable with **javascript bundlers** like `webpack` or `rollup`.

 ```sh
 # npm